 The optical enantiomers of modafinil have similar pharmacological actions in animals.
 Two major metabolites of modafinil, modafinil acid and modafinil sulfone, do not appear to contribute to the CNS-activating properties of modafinil.

-Modafinil is a racemic compound, whose enantiomers have different pharmacokinetics (e.g., the half-life of the l-isomer is approximately three times that of the d-isomer in adult humans).
+Modafinil is a 1:1 racemic compound, whose enantiomers have different pharmacokinetics (e.g., the half-life of R-modafinil is approximately three times that of S-modafinil in adult humans).
 The enantiomers do not interconvert.
-At steady state, total exposure to the l-isomer is approximately three times that for the d-isomer.
-The trough concentration (Cminss) of circulating modafinil after once daily dosing consists of 90% of the l-isomer and 10% of the d-isomer.
+At steady state, total exposure to R-modafinil is approximately three times that for S-modafinil.
+The trough concentration (Cmin,ss) of circulating modafinil after once daily dosing consists of 90% of R-modafinil and 10% of S-modafinil.
 The effective elimination half-life of modafinil after multiple doses is about 15 hours.
 The enantiomers of modafinil exhibit linear kinetics upon multiple dosing of 200-600 mg/day once daily in healthy volunteers.
-Apparent steady states of total modafinil and l-(-)-modafinil are reached after 2-4 days of dosing.
+Apparent steady states of total modafinil and R-modafinil are reached after 2-4 days of dosing.

-Absorption of PROVIGIL (modafinil) tablets is rapid, with peak plasma concentrations occurring at 2-4 hours.
-The bioavailability of PROVIGIL (modafinil) tablets is approximately equal to that of an aqueous suspension.
+PROVIGIL is readily absorbed after oral administration, with peak plasma concentrations occurring at 2-4 hours.
+The bioavailability of PROVIGIL tablets is approximately equal to that of an aqueous suspension.
 The absolute oral bioavailability was not determined due to the aqueous insolubility ( < 1 mg/mL) of modafinil, which precluded intravenous administration.
-Food has no effect on overall PROVIGIL (modafinil) bioavailability; however, its absorption (tmax) may be delayed by approximately one hour if taken with food.
+Food has no effect on overall PROVIGIL bioavailability; however, time to reach peak concentration (tmax) may be delayed by approximately one hour if taken with food.

 Metabolism and Elimination

-The major route of elimination is metabolism (~90%), primarily by the liver, with subsequent renal elimination of the metabolites.
+The major route of elimination is metabolism (approximately 90%), primarily by the liver, with subsequent renal elimination of the metabolites.
 Urine alkalinization has no effect on the elimination of modafinil.

 Metabolism occurs through hydrolytic deamidation, S-oxidation, aromatic ring hydroxylation, and glucuronide conjugation.
 Less than 10% of an administered dose is excreted as the parent compound.
 In a clinical study using radiolabeled modafinil, a total of 81% of the administered radioactivity was recovered in 11 days post-dose, predominantly in the urine (80% vs. 1.0% in the feces).
 The largest fraction of the drug in urine was modafinil acid, but at least six other metabolites were present in lower concentrations.
 Only two metabolites reach appreciable concentrations in plasma, i.e., modafinil acid and modafinil sulfone.
 In preclinical models, modafinil acid, modafinil sulfone, 2-[(diphenylmethyl)sulfonyl]acetic acid and 4-hydroxy modafinil, were inactive or did not appear to mediate the arousal effects of modafinil.